skyvers/Aged-care/tutorial/chapter3.md

 As in the `Assessment` document, you can see different assessments related to each resident.

-Let's hide `Pain assessement` and `Review date` from the document and add resident name and image.
+Let's hide `painAassessement` `behaviourAssessment` and `assessmentReview` from the document and add resident name and image.

 Let's try it: Add a query to your module (the agedCare.xml file)